Pediatric neurologist Lily Wong-Kisiel, M.D., answers the most frequently asked questions about epilepsy.

-- Find a doctor you like and with whom you feel comfortable.
+- Find a healthcare professional you like and with whom you feel comfortable.

-- Try not to constantly worry about having a seizure.
+- Try not to worry about having a seizure.

 - Find an epilepsy support group to meet people who understand what you're going through.

-Let people you work and live with know the correct way to handle a seizure in case they are with you when you have one.
-You may offer them suggestions, such as:
+Let people you work and live with know how to handle a seizure.
+This can help if they are with you when you have one.
+You may offer them suggestions such as: